derkiner/Q_and_A_Cognitive-Science/README.md

 - Build for production => npm run build

-- Click right & left buttons to see clients' feedback one by one
+- Click + to see the answers
 ```

 <hr>